 Chemical Hazard Information

 Chemical-specific hazard, toxicological, medical, and environmental information can be found through the RightAnswer online information system.
-As with the SDS system, the UC EH&S Offices have obtained a site license for this excellent resource, and it is available to all main UC sites with UC IP addresses.
+The UC Office of the President has obtained a site license for this excellent resource, and it is available to all main UC sites with UC IP addresses.
 You will need to register when you use the system for the first time, but you will not need to pay.
-Contact EH&S at (831) 459-2553 or firstname.lastname@example.org for assistance or questions.
+Contact EH&S at (831) 459-2553 or email@example.com for assistance or questions.

 Laboratory spaces where designated biological, chemical, or radiological materials are used or where potential physical hazards exist are posted with warning signs.
 Researchers, staff, and visitors should note and understand hazard communication information provided on the warning signs, including specific hazardous agents (biological, chemical, radiological) and physical hazards (lasers, magnetic fields) present and used in the space, stated precautions (no food or drink allowed), and required personal protective equipment (lab coat, eye protection, gloves, etc.).

 The GHS (Globally Harmonized System) symbols were developed by the United Nations as a world-wide standardized system for the classification and labeling of chemicals.
 Click here to view the GHS symbols.